 In 2016, the labs of Li-Huei Tsai, Emery Brown and Ed Boyden teamed up to try a completely different approach: After observing that gamma frequency (40Hz) brain wave power and synchrony is substantially weaker in Alzheimer’s model mice and may also be in patients, they experimented in mice with instilling the rhythms with completely non-invasive 40Hz flashes of visible light.
-In a paper in Nature in December 2016, they showed that the flashes had several beneficial effects: it reduced amyloid beta plaques in the visual cortex both by reducing their production and by stimulating microglia to clear the plaques away.
+In a paper in Nature in December 2016, they showed that the flashes had several beneficial effects:

 Above: A rendering of a microglia-like cell, stimulated to action by GENUS, absorbing amyloid plaques.